 - Bake for approximately 55-60 minutes, or until risen in the center and a toothpick comes out clean.

 Make it your own ~

-- Have you tried my Lemon Sugar Crumb Cake?
+- If you’re a lemon lover, try my Lemon Sugar Crumb Cake?
 It’s for serious lemon lovers!